 Portfolio advice

-Here at Norwich seeing your work and hearing about your creative journey is an important part of welcoming you into higher education and all it has to offer you.
+Here at Norwich, seeing your work and hearing about your creative journey is an important part of welcoming you into higher education and all it has to offer you.

 Portfolio advice

 Portfolios should show examples of your work – both finished and work in progress – that demonstrate your interests and skills.
-Your portfolio should be made up of work that reflects your creativity, personal interests and influences, as well as demonstrating your technical skills and ability, it doesn’t have to be perfect.
+Your portfolio should be made up of work that reflects your creativity, personal interests and influences, as well as demonstrating your technical skills and ability.
+It doesn’t have to be perfect.

 Our portfolio top tips